Rain on Me (Lady Gaga and Ariana Grande song): Release and promotion

-"Rain on Me" was officially announced on April 22, 2020, when Gaga posted the tracklist of her Chromatica album.
+"Rain on Me" was officially announced on April 22, 2020, when Gaga shared the tracklist of her Chromatica album.
 On May 15, 2020, both Gaga and Grande posted the single's cover art on Instagram and Twitter to announce its release a week later.
-It premiered as the album's second single on May 21, 2020, at 21:00 PT (4:00 UTC on May 22, 2020).
+It was issued as the album's second single on May 21, 2020, at 21:00 PT (4:00 UTC on May 22, 2020).
 The song was also promoted through an Amazon Music lyric video commercial.
 To coincide with the single release, rain-themed merchandise items were made available in Gaga's official online store, such as rainboots, ponchos, and umbrellas.
 On May 27, 2020, a limited 7-inch vinyl with alternate artwork became available to ship on Lady Gaga's official web store.

-On May 26, 2020, Gaga and Grande posted a one-minute skit in partnership with The Weather Channel, where they give a mock weather update while holding an umbrella, and talk about how they "would like to celebrate the rain".
-On May 28, 2020, they released another weather update, filmed in Gaga's pool and Grande's bathtub.
-On August 26, 2020, Gaga announced an online competition with a $10,000 cash grand prize for the winner, where participants had to design a poster inspired by "Rain on Me", using Adobe creative apps.
-"Rain on Me" was added to a list of songs played on Fortnite in-game radio stations.
-The song was later used in the game again as part of Gaga's feature in the Fortnite Festival mode.
-The game's shop added the song as a purchasable Jam Track that can be played on instruments in the music-centered game mode.
-An "emote" titled "Rain Check" was added to game's shop that prompts a player's character to "perform" a portion of the track's official choreography in-game.
+On May 26, 2020, Gaga and Grande shared a one-minute promotional skit in partnership with The Weather Channel, delivering a mock weather forecast while holding an umbrella and joking about wanting to "celebrate the rain".
+A second weather-themed clip followed on May 28, filmed in Gaga's pool and Grande's bathtub.
+On August 26, 2020, Gaga announced an online competition offering a $10,000 cash prize, inviting participants to design a "Rain on Me"–inspired poster using Adobe creative applications.